Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Conjecture on quantum computation

 The conjecture does {\em not} claim that states with $q=2$ would be {\em sufficient} for exponential speedup; it rather claims that they are {\em necessary}.
 Hence, if states with $q=2$ appear in some quantum algorithm, it does not necessarily mean that the algorithm achieves exponential speedup.

 Moreover, even when a quantum computer does achieve exponential speedup, the conjecture does {\em not} claim that {\em all} states with $q=2$ appearing in the computer would be relevant to exponential speedup.
-In fact, we already showed in Ref.~\cite{US04} that although the final state $|\psi_{\rm DFT}\ket$ of the computation (before the final measurement) has $p=2$ (hence $q=2$) it is irrelevant to exponential speedup.
+In fact, we already showed in ref.~\citen{US04} that, although the final state $|\psi_{\rm DFT}\ket$ of the computation (before the final measurement) has $p=2$ (hence $q=2$), it is irrelevant to exponential speedup.

 Furthermore, for some states with $q=2$ of size $L$ (such as the GHZ state), one can construct a quantum circuit that converts a product state into such a state only in $\Theta (L)$ steps {\em if the target state with $q=2$ is known beforehand} (i.e., when one constructs the circuit).
-This fact has {\em nothing} to do with our conjecture.
-The point is that in quantum computation the state that appears at, e.g., the middle point of the computation is {\em unknown} when the circuit is constructed, because the state varies considerably according to the instances.
+This has {\em nothing} to do with our conjecture.
+The point is that, in quantum computation, the state that appears at, e.g., the middle point of the computation is {\em unknown} when the circuit is constructed, because the state varies considerably according to the instance.

-Finally, we note that the results of Ref.~\cite{US04} can be understood more clearly according to the present generalized conjecture.
-For example, it was shown in Ref.~\cite{US04} that states with $p=2$ does not appear when $r =2^n$, where $n=1,2,3,\cdots$ and $r$ is the least positive integer which satisfies ${\sf x}^{r}\equiv 1$ ($\mathrm{mod}\ {\sf N}$). [${\sf N}$ is a positive integer to be factored, and ${\sf x}$ a random integer co-prime to ${\sf N}$ which satisfies $0<{\sf x}<{\sf N}$ \cite{US04,Shor,EJ}.]
-This fact does {\em not} conflict with the conjecture.
-In fact, according to the generalized conjecture, one can exclude the instances with $r =2^n$ from $H$, or, even if one includes such instances in $H$, such rare instances do not affect the generalized index $p$ of Sec.~\ref{sec:p} because it is defined not by $\Theta$ but by $\overline{\Theta}$.
+Finally, we note that the results in ref.~\citen{US04} can be understood more clearly according to the present generalized conjecture.
+For example, it was shown in ref.~\citen{US04} that states with $p=2$ do not appear when $r =2^n$, where $n=1,2,3,\cdots$ and $r$ is the least positive integer that satisfies ${\sf x}^{r}\equiv 1$ ($\mathrm{mod}\ {\sf N}$). [${\sf N}$ is a positive integer to be factored, and ${\sf x}$ a random integer co-prime to ${\sf N}$ that satisfies $0<{\sf x}<{\sf N}$ \cite{US04,Shor,EJ}.]
+This fact does {\em not} conflict with the conjecture because such rare instances do not affect the generalized index $p$ of \S\ref{sec:p}, which is defined not by $\Theta$ but by $\overline{\Theta}$.
+It is also possible to exclude the instances with $r =2^n$ from $H$.